-- Among the Philip Glass symphonies, I have always had a particular fondness for his Second, which has some amazing polytonal harmonies.
-I was really torn, however, because I also really adore the second symphonies of Chen Yi and Colin McPhee, both of which are fascinating amalgams of Eastern and Western traditions….
+2. Among the Philip Glass symphonies, I have always had a particular fondness for his Second, which has some amazing polytonal harmonies.
+I was really torn, however, because I also really adore the second symphonies of Chen Yi and Colin McPhee, both of which are fascinating amalgams of Eastern and Western traditions.

 3. Another difficult decision.
 One of the most powerful live performances I have ever attended was the world premiere of John Corigliano’s Circus Maximus for wind band which he has titled his Symphony No 3, and another Symphony No. 3 for wind band by Vittorio Giannini is also extraordinary.
 Everyone loves to single out the third symphonies of Aaron Copland and Roy Harris as candidates for “the great American symphony,” but what about the unjustly neglected third symphony of Florence Price, a fascinating African-American symphonist whose works have recently been revived through the efforts of the Chicago-based Center for Black Music Research?
 Since hers is the least known and is equally worthy, I’ll cede the No.3 slot to her.

-- For once, I’ll go with my gut and choose the Fourth Symphony of Charles Ives which was not premiered in full until 11 years after Ives’s death (when Leopold Stokowski with the help of two additional conductors made their way through this legendary complex score on the stage of Carnegie Hall).
+4. For once, I’ll go with my gut and choose the Fourth Symphony of Charles Ives which was not premiered in full until 11 years after Ives’s death (when the American Symphony Orchestra under the direction of Leopold Stokowski, with the help of two additional conductors, made its way through this legendary complex score on the stage of Carnegie Hall).
 The Grateful Dead used to spin the original Stokowski LP recording of that prior to going on stage for inspiration.
 How can I challenge them on that?
 This piece was one of the pieces that made me a lifelong devotee of contemporary music.
 That said, I also have quite a fondness for Lou Harrison’s fourth and final symphony which features narration by Al Jarreau.